 How can I quit smoking?

 First, it’s important to recognize that you are not alone in the struggle to stop smoking and there are many resources available to help you.
-By calling 1-800-QUIT-NOW or going to www.smokefree.gov, you will be linked up with a professional "quit coach" free of charge.
-This coach will have special training to help you quit smoking.
-The counselor will guide you through the resources available in your state and help you develop a quit plan.
+Call 1-800-QUIT-NOW or go to smokefree.gov to find online resources and help to develop a quit plan.
 If you live outside the United States, check online for local resources to help you stop smoking, or talk with your primary doctor.

-Studies have shown that working with a counselor increases your success rate three times that of trying to quit cold-turkey.
-Your orthopaedic foot and ankle specialist may also work with your primary care physician to suggest medications that may increase your ability to quit smoking.
+Studies have shown that working with a counselor increases your success rate three times that of trying to quit cold turkey.
+Your foot and ankle orthopaedic surgeon may also work with your primary care physician to suggest medications that may increase your ability to quit smoking.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute

 for professional medical advice, diagnoses or treatments.
 If you need medical advice, use the "Find a Surgeon" search to locate a foot and ankle orthopaedic surgeon in your area.